 A key reason why I loved getting my MBA part-time for 3 years was because I didn’t have to worry about getting good grades.
 I already had the “dream job” many MBA grads aspired to land.
 Going to graduate school was purely for the sake of learning and meeting interesting people in various fields of work.

-As I’ve said before, once you make enough money to feel comfortable, making more money no longer becomes interesting.
+Once you make enough money to feel comfortable, making more money no longer becomes interesting.
 What I’m more interested in is further self-actualization, service, and giving back to the community.

 A LIFE IN ACADEMIA